anandsundaramoorthysa/Recruitments-2K24/README.md

 # Recruitments-2K24

 Recruitments-2K24 is an open-source web-based project developed by [ANAND SUNDARAMOORTHY](https://github.com/a1n13a1n13d4) and [Santhosh Kumar H](https://github.com/aspersanthosh29).
-This project is designed to streamline the recruitment process, providing a user-friendly interface for managing job applications and candidate information.
+This project showcases the details of company recruitment processes, including where, when, and job specifics.
+For more details, visit the full webpage at [Recruitments-2K24 Live](https://vercel.com/symposium-2k24s-projects/recruitments-2k24).

 ## Table of Contents
 - [Description](#description)